vamolessa/zig-sdl-android-template/README.md

 # a zig sdl android app template

 This is a tutorial that will guide you how to build an Android application 'by hand' using
-- zig as the main programming language
+- Zig as the main programming language
 - SDL as the platform abstraction
-- zig build as automation
+- `zig build` as build automation

 We also cover what is the process of creating an apk from scratch.
 No AndroidStudio required.
-What you learn works for any language.
+Also, the process for creating APKs applies for pretty much any language that can talk C.

 Tested on Windows.